dmorn/booster/README.md

-# Going on with the new booster on
+# Continuing with the booster project on
 https://github.com/booster-proj/booster

 # booster